banidrum/banidrum/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a back-end developer and an undergraduate Computer Science student.
+I'm a software engineer, focused on back-end development.

 I have experience with the following languages and tools: